bup/bup/Documentation/bup-rm.1.md

 -*#*, \--compress=*#*
 :   set the compression level to # (a value from 0-9, where
     9 is the highest and 0 is no compression).
 The default is 6.
-Note that `bup rm` may only write new commits.
+This applies to the rewritten branches (commits).

 # EXAMPLES